Reduce(`+`, 1:5)

 #> 2 2 5 8 15

 #> 3 3 6 9 18Each row’s a, b, and c values are collected into a vector, summed, and stored in total.
-This is a fold in the same sense as Reduce(): a binary operation (+) applied repeatedly to collapse multiple values into one, with the same monoid structure (associativity, identity element) that makes folds well-behaved (Section 21.2).
-The difference is the axis: Reduce() folds across list elements (or rows), while c_across() folds across columns within a row.
+Same fold as Reduce(), same monoid structure (Section 21.2), just across columns instead of down a list.

 Exercises